VideoGuide: Improving Video Diffusion Models without Training Through a Teacher's Guide: Experimental Details

 \subsection{Hyperparameter Selection}

 We employ a classifier-free guidance (CFG) scale of $7.5$ during inference for both base models (AnimateDiff, LaVie) and FreeInit-applied cases.
 During interpolation of the denoised samples, we apply CFG++ reverse sampling with a guidance scale of $w = 0.8$ in DDIM $50$-step sampling.
 After completing the interpolation step, we revert to CFG reverse sampling with a CFG scale of $7.5$.
 In FreeInit, we use a Butterworth filter with a normalized frequency of $0.25$, filter order $n = 4$, and perform $5$ iterations, as recommended in prior work.
 The same filter is applied in our experiments with FreeInit.
 For AnimateDiff, we configure the guiding model with parameters $I = 5$, $\beta=0.5$, and $\tau=10$.
 In the case of LaVie, we set $I = 3$, $\beta = 0.5$, and $\tau = 10$ to optimize inference speed.
 Additionally, the $\tau$ intervals are not uniformly spaced as in the standard $50$-step DDIM sampling.
 To better leverage temporally consistent samples, we divide the remaining interval into $25$ steps for reverse sampling during guidance steps.
-Also, we found that applying renoising to guidance sampling is more effective in improving consistency in the case of self-guidance.
-Therefore, we incorporated renoising during self-guidance in a similar manner as when using a external model for guidance.